-College-Level Examination Program® (CLEP®) exams
+College-Level Examination Program AE (CLEPAE) exams

 Central Penn does accept CLEP examinations for credit in identified areas.
 However, at this time the College is not a testing center.
 The closest testing center to the College is: Harrisburg Area Community College, One HACC Drive, Harrisburg, PA 17110.
 The credit-granting score of 50 is required for all CLEP examinations in order to gain credit.
-The course equivalency listing identifies the credit Central Penn will grant for each examination and is available from the Student Services Dean.
+The course equivalency listing identifies the credit Central Penn will grant for each examination and is available from the Student Services Dean or on the website.